2020 Tax Updates

 For high earners, consider hold investments in a corporation.
 Discuss the merits with us before setting up an investment holding corporation.

-Repay debt that has non-deducible interest before other debt that has interest qualifying for deduction (e.g. investment loan) or tax credit (student loan).
+Repay debt that has non-deductible interest before other debt that has interest qualifying for deduction (e.g. investment loan) or tax credit (student loan).

 International information reporting:

 T1134: for owning shares in non-resident corporations.
-Watch out for the foreign accrual property income (FAPI) complicated rules.
+Watch out for the foreign accrual property income (FAPI) complications.
 Discuss the implications with us.

 T1142: for distributions received in 2019 from a non-resident trust that the taxpayer is a discretionary beneficiary including the relevant distribution information.